A TIFF in review 2025

 You can also use the accessibility drop down menu on the listing of films being shown to pick a feature that you require.
 This will show a list of screenings where those features are available.

 Most of the screenings I saw this year were at the TIFF Lightbox or Scotia Bank theaters.
 Once inside these locations accessibility for me in my manual wheelchair was generally quite good.
 This year I found that the gender markers on the washrooms on the second floor have been removed and all more welcoming to all.
 This shows to me that TIFF as an organization is really trying.
-Unfortunately this doesn’t quite translate to their volunteer training as I was miss gendered several times during my visits.

-I write this each year I think but the sidewalk along both sides of John Street between King and Adelaide Streets remains in terrible condition.
+I write this each year, but the sidewalk along both sides of John Street between King and Adelaide Streets remains in terrible condition.
 Not only is it very narrow, but it’s broken up and uneven in a lot of areas.
 This makes navigating it honestly dangerous at times.
 This issue lies with the City of Toronto, though given the massive redevelopment happening in the area the sidewalk itself will remain a low priority until future developments are completed I believe.

 TIFF is a wonderful festival that ends up being a highlight of the year for me.
 It’s unfortunate that there are physical barriers in the urban landscape that cause access issues around their venues.
 Though some of these issues are outside of the control of the TIFF organizers, I believe they should use their influence to push the city to fix these issues to improve access to their event.